-Our pharmacies are not authorized providers of Medicare Part B Medical Supplies.
-If you have Medicare, we can fill your Medicare part D covered medication and we will assist you in finding a convenient pharmacy who can assist you with the Medicare B covered items.
+Our pharmacies are contracted to fill Medicare Part B Prescriptions for PrEP.
+However, we are not authorized providers of Medicare Part B Medical Supplies.
+If you have Medicare, we can fill your Medicare part D covered medications and we will assist you in finding a convenient pharmacy who can assist you with the Medicare B Equipment or Supplies.

-Items covered by Medicare B may include:
+Equipment or supplies covered by Medicare B may include: